noazark/weather/README.md

 Weather.js was originally created by [Noah Smith](https://github.com/noazark) and is currently maintained by [PallasStreams](https://github.com/PallasStreams).

+# Install
+Weather.js works in the browser and Node.js.
+Take your pick, For use in the browser, download the most recent version on GitHub.
+For use in Node, just install using your NPM package manager of choice.
+Currently Node has an old version of the library available but it will be updated soon.

 ## Testing
 To run the JavaScript unit tests run:
 ```bash